deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 ## New: Instant privacy-preserving push notifications for Android

-XXX add screenshot of a top-level notification from "Mad Hatter" or so
+XXX add right-aligned screenshot of a top-level notification from "Mad Hatter" or so

 On Android, "instant push notifications" are enabled if possible, while denying Google and Apple any access to user data or metadata.